-‘The Walking Dead’ Spoilers: The Fate of Eugene Porter
+‘The Walking Dead’ Spoilers: The Fate Of Eugene Porter

 Since then, Eugene has grown to be an essential part of the Survivors, bonding with Abraham (R.I.P., Red), saving Tara’s life, and making suggestions on how to improve crops.
 Don’t forget that it was Eugene who fixed the solar panels in Season 5 and also volunteered to drive the RV in the season 6 finale.
 In the latter part of season 6, he even realized that he could make ammunition.
 That, of course, led to his current predicament.

 When we last saw Eugene, he was being taken back to the Savior’s base as Negan’s prize.
-Everyone knows from the preview for episode 9 that there wasn’t a hint of Eugene shown.
+Everyone knows from the preview for Episode 9 that there wasn’t a hint of Eugene shown.
 Well, hold onto your hats, because we’ve got some major news and a couple of theories about where Eugene is headed.

 As always, this is your spoiler alert.
 If you don’t want to know about what’s happening in the second half of Season 7, or any The Walking Dead spoilers turn back now.

 The call sheets for the last half of the season have leaked and it looks like Eugene will only be in four of the remaining eight episodes.
 However, one of those episodes is sure to be a doozy.
-Episode 11, due to air on February 26, 2017, will be the first time Eugene appears in the back half of season 7.
-That episode though, will feature only Eugene, Dwight, and Negan as the principle characters.
+Episode 11, due to air on February 26, 2017, will be the first time Eugene appears in the back half of Season 7.
+That episode, though, will feature only Eugene, Dwight, and Negan as the principle characters.

 Yes, so if you’re wondering what awful fate will befall Eugene, you have to wait until then.
 With the way that the current season is following the comics, you’re in for a treat.
 There should be some great back and forths between Eugene and Negan.
 In the comic, Negan threatens Eugene and tells him he will make ammunition for The Saviors or he will suffer one of two fates.
 Negan will either iron Eugene’s face similar to Dwight, or Negan will castrate Eugene.